ROKBAS/RimPyTranslator/README.md

 ## Use

+- PLEASE DOWNLOAD LATEST SETTINGS FROM GITHUB AND REPLACE IT!!!
 - Start RimPyTranslator.
 - Select mods folder or use contained one from settings.
 - Select mod that you need to translate.